smusp/SEMs_with_lavaan/Green_2023/01_one_way_ANOVA.md

 5. One-way ANOVA of a latent variable

 This example shows the SEM approach to Part 1: One-way ANOVA.
 Results are reported in Table 21.1 (p.
 389).
-For the regression approach, see the `Regressions` folder.
+For a regression approach, see the `Regressions` folder.

 The data (`satisfactionI.csv` in the `data` folder) are described at the top of page 388.
 The data file needs manipulation before it can be used: